Joll59/d-ser-t/README.md

 ### Deployment :shipit:

-> Current GitHub master branch policy will prevent publishing from master

 Suggested publishing process:
  - Last action in significant PR is to run `lerna version` to bump version.
-    -  Checkout into a `git co -b Publishing`
-    - `lerna changed --include-merged-tags` to verify tags
-    - `npm run publish`
+    - `npm run publish` which runs `lerna publish --from-package`
+    -  Alternatively you can `lerna publish --include-merged-tags`

 ### Versioning